August, 19, 2015

 Just as important, roundtable participants agreed, is working with regulators early in development, as both parties benefit by jointly determining how best to validate biomarker efficacy, which remains a key hurdle.

-Other points discussed at the roundtable, summarized in the August Tufts CSDD R&D Management Report, released today, include the following:
+Other points made by participants in the Tufts CSDD Executive Forum, which involved senior leaders from drug and diagnostics companies and an official from the U.S. Food and Drug Administration, summarized in the August Tufts CSDD R&D Management Report, released today, included the following:

 ABOUT THE TUFTS CENTER FOR THE STUDY OF DRUG DEVELOPMENT

 The Tufts Center for the Study of Drug Development (http://csdd.tufts.edu) at Tufts University provides strategic information to help drug developers, regulators, and policy makers improve the quality and efficiency of pharmaceutical development, review, and utilization.
 Tufts CSDD, based in Boston, conducts a wide range of in-depth analyses on pharmaceutical issues and hosts symposia, workshops, and public forums, and publishes Tufts CSDD Impact Reports, a bi-monthly newsletter providing analysis and insight into critical drug development issues.

 Contacts: Tufts Center for the Study of Drug Development